xieyangxu/tryAP/README.md

 - BDD verifier is faster in small scale networks.
 However, AP verifier boosts DFS-based reachability search by 3 orders of magnitude, and thus potentially scales better
 - The overhead of AP verifier is related with # of atomic predicates in the system and the efficiency of basic BDD util functions

+# Updates

+- With the multipath-enabled forwarding table representation, longest-path matching rule of forwarding tables does not apply again.
+- Multipath consistant semantics: query header space does not allow split.
+And for every header in query header space, if one device is forwarded to, it must have a different neighbor which is reachable to the destination.